-Minors may be completed in a variety of academic areas, but are not required to complete the Bachelor of Science degree.
-Completion of a minor typically requires between 15 and 20 credit hours and may require students to take more than the basic 120 credit hours for degree completion.
-Minors are subject to the guidelines of the unit offering the minor, and students are required to apply to the appropriate department for verification of the minor field if it is to appear on the transcript.
-Minor fields will appear on students' official transcript but will not be identified on the diploma.
-Academic minors do not constitute a subject specific teaching license.
+Minors and certificates are subject to the guidelines of the unit offering the minor or certificate.
+Students are required to apply to the appropriate department for verification of the minor or certificate if it is to appear on the transcript.
+An academic minor and/or certificate will appear on students' official transcript but will not be identified on the diploma.